Summer is upon us – hopefully – and we’re lucky enough to be preparing for the biggest and best Christian music festivals in the country.

 Big Church Day Out

-In just under three weeks’ time we will sing and play at The Big Church Day Out’s (BCDO) Southern Festival, at Wiston in West Sussex, on the afternoon of Bank Holiday Saturday 27 May.
+We will sing and play at The Big Church Day Out’s (BCDO) Southern Festival, at Wiston in West Sussex, on the afternoon of Bank Holiday Saturday 27 May.
 This will be closely followed just a week later by our appearance at the first ever of BCDO’s Northern Gatherings, at Capesthorne Hall in Cheshire, on the afternoon of Saturday 3 June.
 Before adding the northern festival BCDO was already the largest Christian music festival in Europe, with almost 25,000 at Wiston last year.
 After one or two years of “run-in time”, the northern festival will be just as big.
 BCDO, whose watchwords are “sing, don’t preach”, “only the best will do” and “affordable for all" stems from the evangelical wing of the British Christian communion but has spread into all corners of the churches, Catholic in particular.
 Over the years it has featured the very biggest artists in both contemporary christian music (CCM) and contemporary gospel (e.g. Kirk Franklin, Israel Houghton, Fred Hammond); we can confirm that production standards are a dream for performers; reasonable prices and a warm welcome make it a favoured destination for families and parish groups; and the message of Christ delivered only in song has brought hundreds back to the faith.
 The festivals occur in the Easter season between the great festivals of the Ascension and Pentecost: Soul Sanctuary will be upbeat and joy-filled!

 Spirit in the City